cogawi/resume/resume.md

 ### Design and Integration Engineer

 - Led design work on the 737 Airstair, developing design solutions within difficult constraints, and conducting prototyping and testing of the design to support on-time delivery.
-- Investigate root cause of failed aircraft waste valves, disassembling failed samples to determine cause of failure, and testing to confirm the solution.
+- Investigated the root cause of failed aircraft waste valves, disassembling failed samples to determine the cause of failure, and testing to confirm the solution.
 - Designed an aircraft galley drain system integrating structure, sensors, and plumbing.

 ## BOEING COMMERCIAL AIRPLANES, Everett, WA&#9;*Sep 2006 -- Nov 2012, Sep -- Dec 2014*